confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 ## External mode

-In external mode, ksqlDB communicates with an external Kafka Connect cluster.
+In external mode, ksqlDB communicates with an external {{ site.kconnectlong }} cluster.
 It's able to create and destroy connectors as needed.
 Use external mode when you have high volumes of input and output.

 - Explanation of KConnect dedicated
 - List of connectors.